 The digital panopticon

 Bentham failed to implement the most powerful layer of control ever seen at the time.
 In the Panopticon, the guards could observe all prisoners at any moment, but the prisoners couldn’t tell when they were being watched.
 All cells were arranged in a circle, with a watchtower in the middle.
-He thought that was revolutionary architecture that would change the prisoners' behavior.
+He thought that it was revolutionary architecture that would change the prisoners’ behavior.
 His assumption was that, instead of brutal physical punishment, their character would change through observation.
 The parliament didn’t like the idea, and the prison was never built.

-The concept was revisited by Michel Foucault, who argued that conceptually, the Panopticon is a blueprint for how power works in modern society through surveillance and internalized discipline.
+The concept was revisited by Michel Foucault, who argued that, conceptually, the Panopticon is a blueprint for how power works in modern society through surveillance and internalized discipline.
 Bentham couldn’t imagine how many shapes his idea could take.
-Today, we live inside a digital Panopticon not by choice, but by being slowly forced to accept it as the norm.
+Today, we live inside a digital panopticon not by choice, but by being slowly forced to accept it as the norm.
 Each interaction with our devices is tracked, analyzed, and weaponized to extract more information from our attention.

 Control through observation